Váljohka

-Váljohka is a village in Karasjok Municipality in Troms og Finnmark county, Norway.
+Váljohka is a village in Karasjok Municipality in Finnmark county, Norway.
 The village is located at the confluence of the rivers Váljohka and Tana.
 The village lies right along the Norway-Finland border in the eastern part of the municipality.
 The European route E06 highway runs through the village.
 Valjok Church is located in a forested area near the center of the village.